ppy/osu-wiki/wiki/FAQ/en.md

 _In-game playfield interface of osu!catch_

-By default, the flow of the notes falls from top to bottom of the convenyor (the starting arrow will show where notes will flow to), with the key control at the bottom and the judgement barline above the key control.
-To reverse the control and flow of the playfield, it can be changed in the Options sidebar; click on _osu!mania layout_ button to set osu!mania keys settings and enable _Vertically flip playfield (DDR style)_ for this key setting manually.
+By default, the flow of the notes falls from top to bottom of the conveyor (the starting arrow will show where notes will flow to), with the key control at the bottom and the judgement line above the key control.
+To reverse the control and flow of the playfield, it can be changed in the _Options_ sidebar; click on _osu!mania layout_ button to set _osu!mania_ keys settings and enable _Vertically flip playfield (DDR style)_ for this key setting manually.

 Healthbar is located at the right side of the conveyor belt.
 Please note that health drain is disabled in osu!mania, so only the hitobjects will affect the healthbar.
-Combo will not break when playing the keys on empty judgement barline.
+Combo will not break when playing the keys on empty judgement line.

-**Scrolling speed of the beat notes** can be changed by pressing `Ctrl` (or `Shift`) with `+` (faster) / `-` (slower) while playing or while in song selection menu.
+**Scrolling speed of the beat notes** can be changed by pressing `Ctrl` (or `Shift`) with `+` (faster) / `-` (slower) while playing or while in song selection screen.
 Alternatively, `F3` (faster) or `F4` (slower) during gameplay only.

 ##### Notes
 ![osu!mania's notes][osu!mania notes image]

 _A typical play with consecutive and simultaneous notes_

 Notes are the hitcircles of osu!mania.
 The falling notes must be tapped on the judgement line, with correct key corresponding to each of the note it falls to.
 More keys corresponding to the falling notes must be tapped simultaneously if the notes fall simultaneously.
+A score burst will be given when tapped a correct key corresponding to the note in the judgement line.

 ##### Holdnotes
 ![osu!mania's holdnotes][osu!mania holdnotes image]